-Description of Business--Seven Counties Services, Inc. and its subsidiary (the "Corporation") (formerly known as Centerstone of Kentucky, Inc.) is a community mental health-developmental disabilities organization which provides planning, coordination and direct delivery of mental health, substance abuse and developmental disability services.
+Seven Counties Services, Inc. and its subsidiary (the "Corporation") is a community mental healthdevelopmental disabilities organization which provides planning, coordination and direct delivery of mental health, substance abuse and developmental disability services.
 These services are provided at various centers located throughout various counties in the Commonwealth of Kentucky, with the main administrative offices located in Louisville, Kentucky.